-Impact source Impact type Construction phase Temporary land-take - Permanent loss of habitat or species - Construction compounds - Temporary loss of habitats or species Working areas along track bedCut and cover tunnels Fragmentation of habitat or severance of wildlife corridors between isolated habitats of ecological importance Creation of barriers to the movements of animals, especially mammals, amphibians and plants with limited powers of dispersal - Impacts on designated sites Construction activities (e.g. runoff and other - Damage or alteration to adjacent habitats pollution, increase of suspended solids, alteration of hydraulic conditions, noise and dust emissions, lighting, movement of LMVs, Disturbance to species in the vicinity of the proposed scheme presence of construction personnel) - Impacts on designated sites - Introduction of invasive species Operational phase Permanent land-take (e.g. stops, track bed, - Permanent loss of habitat or species substations, ventilation shafts, ancillary roads, tunnel portals, watercourse crossings (bridges - Permanent alterations to existing habitats and culverts), overhead wires, catenary system and supporting structures and elevated structures) Fragmentation of habitat or severance of wildlife corridors between isolated habitats of ecological importance Creation of barriers to the movements of animals, especially mammals, amphibians and plants with limited powers of dispersal - Impacts on designated sites Creation of new habitats as a result of reinstatement works, habitat enhancement proposals and landscaping Operation of rolling stock and maintenance of the track (e.g. runoff and other pollution, increase Disturbance to species in the vicinity of the proposed scheme of suspended solids, noise and dust emissions, lighting, movement of LMVs, presence of - Animal collisions maintenance personnel) - Impacts to designated sites
+Impact source Impact type Construction phase Temporary land-take - Permanent loss of habitat or species - Construction compounds - Temporary loss of habitats or species Working areas along track bedCut and cover tunnel Fragmentation of habitat or severance of wildlife corridors between isolated habitats of ecological importance Creation of barriers to the movements of animals, especially mammals, amphibians and plants with limited powers of dispersal - Impacts on designated sites Construction activities (e.g. runoff and other - Damage or alteration to adjacent habitats pollution, increase of suspended solids, alteration of hydraulic conditions, noise and dust emissions, lighting, movement of vehicles, presence of Disturbance to species in the vicinity of the proposed scheme construction personnel) - Impacts on designated sites - Introduction of invasive species Operational phase Permanent land-take (e.g. stops, track bed, - Permanent loss of habitat or species substations, ventilation shafts, ancillary roads, tunnel portals, watercourse crossings (bridges and - Permanent alterations to existing habitats culverts), overhead wires, catenary system and supporting structures and elevated structures Fragmentation of habitat or severance of wildlife corridors between isolated habitats of ecological importance Creation of barriers to the movements of animals, especially mammals, amphibians and plants with limited powers of dispersal - Impacts on designated sites Creation of new habitats as a result of reinstatement works, habitat enhancement proposals and landscaping Operation of LMVs and maintenance of the track (e.g. runoff and other pollution, increase - Disturbance to species in the vicinity of the proposed scheme of suspended solids, noise and dust emissions, lighting, movement of vehicles, presence of - Animal collisions